xXBlkangl84Xx/xXBlkangl84Xx/README.md

 </div>

-- 🔭 I’m currently working on expanding my portfolio while working full-time
+- 🔭 I’m currently working on cultivating/restoring my technical skills and expanding my portfolio

-- 🌱 I’m currently learning Jupyter Notebooks and Python
+- 🌱 I’m currently learning advanced Excel skills, Python Data Science libraries (Pandas, NumPy, MatPlot), and statistical analysis

-- ⚡ Fun fact: I'm one of two people in the U.S. with a rare genetic condition called CACPS
+- ⚡ Fun fact: I'm one of only two people (the other being my sister) in the U.S. with a rare genetic condition called CACPS!

 <br/>